magpie-ea/magpie-site/overview/advantages.markdown

  <img src="../images/advantages.png" width="100%" align="center">

 ### Flexible

-_magpie is not restricted to be used with just one way of deployment, i.e., one way or
+_magpie is not restricted to be used with just one way of deployment, i.e., one way of
       recruiting and running your experiments.
 Only minimal changes are needed in a central configuration file to use the same browser-based experiment in a lab or for use with, say, Amazon's MechanicalTurk or Prolific.